ocular-d/vagrant-vscode/README.md

 This is a demo of how to use [Visual Studio Code](https://code.visualstudio.com/ "Link to website") for technical (API) writing.

-VSCode (Visual Studio Code) is running on top of an [Ubuntu 18.04 LTS Desktop](https://ubuntu.com/download/desktop "Website of Ubuntu Desktop") configured with [extensions](https://code.visualstudio.com/docs/editor/extension-gallery "Link to website with VSCode extensions") for writing.
+VSCode (Visual Studio Code) is running on top of an [Ubuntu 18.04 LTS Desktop](https://ubuntu.com/download/desktop "Website of Ubuntu Desktop") configured with [extensions](https://code.visualstudio.com/docs/editor/extension-gallery "Link to website with VSCode extensions") for writing in [Markdown](https://en.wikipedia.org/wiki/Markdown "Link to wikipedia").

 ### Requirements